Vzot Habracha, Shemini Atzeret and Simchat Torah

 The theme of the day is: receiving a blessing before leaving.
 This is not only about Moses taking leave of the Jewish People but of us too leaving Hashem.
 For the past 50 days from the start of Elul through Rosh Hashanah and Yom Kippur and now with Sukkot, we have been building and rebuilding our connection to Hashem.

 But now the time is over and we are about to part ways.
 To return to the mundane of our lives.
 No more Torah festivals until Pesach.
-This parting is hard and we ask Hashem for a blessing that we should merit to take all that we have achieved and learnt over this time and bring it into our daily lives, devoid of the religious days and energy that we have enjoyed until now.
+This parting is hard and we ask Hashem for a blessing that we should merit to take all that we have achieved and learned over this time and bring it into our daily lives, devoid of the religious days and energy that we have enjoyed until now.
 The departure is painful but the blessings sustain us.

 The Blessings that we read on Simchat Torah do not only end the Torah but end this time period.
 A new chapter and new beginning starts immediately as we not only begin a new cycle of the Torah readings but a new day in our service of Hashem.
 Serving Him in the mundane of the daily ritual.